 - 2.1.
 Those with specific responsibilities with respect to safeguarding (including but not limited to the Safeguarding Team) receive training to undertake their roles and also receive refresher training at least once every two years. - 2.2.
-Although routinely the DSL makes referrals to external support services, anyone can make a referral to the appropriate local safeguarding partner (referral should be to the services based in the borough in which the child resides).
-You can do this in the first instance of concern for a child, or you can refer to the relevant safeguarding partner if you feel that the DSL has not acted appropriately in dealing with a concern you've passed on to the college.
+Although routinely the DSL makes referrals to external support services, anyone can make a referral to the appropriate Local Safeguarding Children Board or relevant safeguarding partner (referral should be to the services based in the borough in which the child resides).
+You can do this in the first instance of concern for a child, or you can refer to the LSCB or relevant safeguarding partner if you feel that the DSL has not acted appropriately in dealing with a concern you've passed on to the College.
 Safeguarding children is everyone's responsibility.
 You can and should persist in seeking help for a child you believe to be at risk of harm. - 2.3.
 If you think a child or young person may be in immediate danger, call 999.
 Otherwise contact the Lewisham Multi-Agency Safeguarding Hub (MASH) on one of the numbers listed below.
-If your concern regards a child residing in another London borough, you can find safeguarding contacts for all 32 boroughs on the London Safeguarding Children Board website: londonscb.gov.uk. - Lewisham Multi-Agency Safeguarding Hub (MASH) can be contacted on 020 8314 6660 or 020 8314 6000 (out of hours) or via their website. - 2.4.
-The Data Protection Act 2018 and GDPR do not prevent or limit the sharing of information for the purposes of keeping children safe.
+If your concern regards a child residing in another London borough, you can find safeguarding contacts for all 32 boroughs on the London Safeguarding Children Board website: londonscb.gov.uk.

+Lewisham Multi-Agency Safeguarding Hub (MASH) can be contacted on 020 8314 6660 or 020 8314 6000 (out of hours) or via their website.